DavidovQC/blog/_posts/2025-08-25-gradated-multiplication.md

 bg-text: var(--global-divider-color)
  -->

-I'd like to present an idea I had as an undergraduate which I'd recently came across again.
-I haven't seen anything like what I'm about to present before, but if anybody's seen anything similar please do let me know and I'd be happy to credit whoever came up with these ideas first.
-In this presentation I will present a "gradated" multiplication operator.
+I'd like to write about an idea I had as an undergraduate which I'd recently came across again.
+I haven't seen anything like what I'm about to present here, but if anybody's seen anything similar please do let me know and I'd be happy to credit whoever came up with these ideas first.
+In this blog post I will present a "gradated" multiplication operator.

 Consider the following set up, take two numbers $-a < 0 < b$ and graph them on a parabola $f(x) = x^2$ as shown below.